 Now if that doesn’t deserve a rave about it, I don’t know what does.

 When I first started hearing the words apple cider vinegar, I must admit, I was dubious.
 I guess it’s just something about the name and the whole ‘cider’ thing.
 But after I did my research, it is just vinegar, filtered in a similar way to alcohol.
-So I can start to take it all the more serious now.
+So I can start to take it all the more seriously now.

 The ‘vinegar’ aspect doesn’t surprise me in the slightest.
-My grandparents were forever boasting the benefits of vinegar for just about everything, and now I can only wonder why that craze ever died off (if it ever really did at all?).
+My grandparents were forever boasting the benefits of apple cider vinegar for just about everything, and now I can only wonder why that craze ever died off (if it ever really did at all?).

 I remember my grandmother doing the vast majority of her cleaning with the help of vinegar.
 And now it just makes sense.
 Thanks to its properties, vinegar helps to kill bacteria, which apparently makes it great for cleaning.

 But it doesn’t just stop there, now that it’s been looked into, apple cider vinegar does wonders as a bacteria for the body too.
 You know we hear all about those bad bacterias and how nasty they are , closely followed by who we should be helping our good bacterias?
 Well, apple cider vinegar can do just that.